ICU Medical Earnings Call Transcripts

 -

-Q2 revenue grew 10% constant currency with strong performance across all segments, while adjusted EBITDA and EPS guidance for the full year were raised.
-Gross margins improved due to supply chain efficiencies, and free cash flow was robust, supporting debt reduction.
+Q2 revenue grew 10% constant currency with strong performance across all segments and improved gross margins.
+Full-year EBITDA and EPS guidance were raised, reflecting solid execution and early supply chain synergies.
+Free cash flow was robust, and excess cash will be used for debt reduction.